Abdul-Rahiman-Naufal/Indusface-WAF-SIEM/README.md

 # Indusface-WAF-SIEM

-The scripts are created for integrating Indusface cloud WAF with SIEM.
+The script is created for integrating Indusface cloud WAF with SIEM.
+(Tested on LogRhythm)

 https://docs.indusface.com/product-user-guide-apptrana/indusface-siem